vadymmarkov/Beethoven/README.md

 ## Key features

 - [x] Audio signal tracking with `AVAudioEngine` and audio nodes.
-- [x] Pre-processing of audio buffer by one of the available "transformers", which convert `AVAudioPCMBuffer` object to an array of floating numbers (with possible optimizations).
+- [x] Pre-processing of audio buffer by one of the available "transformers".
 - [x] Pitch estimation.

 ## Usage